MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 | Microsoft.OnRepromptDialog |OnRepromptDialog| Actions to perform when 'RepromptDialog' event occurs.                                                                             |

 > [!TIP]
 > Most child dialogs include an `OnBeginDialog` trigger that responds to the `BeginDialog` event.
-This trigger automatically fires when the dialog begins, which can allow the bot to respond immediately with a [welcome message](#dialog-event-trigger-example-using-declarative) or a [prompt for user input][bot-builder-concept-adaptive-dialog-inputs.md].
+This trigger automatically fires when the dialog begins, which can allow the bot to respond immediately with a [welcome message][dialog-event-trigger-example-using-declarative] or a [prompt for user input][bot-builder-concept-adaptive-dialog-inputs.md].

 > [!IMPORTANT]
 > Do not use the `OnBeginDialog` trigger in your root dialog as it can potentially cause problems.
 You can instead use the `OnUnknownIntent` trigger which will fire when your root dialog runs.